itgalaxy/favicons/readme.md

 Simply require the module and execute it with an optional object of configuration.

 - I/O
-    - Source: The source image used to produce the favicon `string`
+    - Source: The source image used to produce the favicon `string` or `object`
     - Dest: The destination path `string`
 - Icons
     - Android: create Android homescreen icon `boolean`